FGasper/p5-CBOR-PP/README.md

 [CBOR::Free](https://metacpan.org/pod/CBOR::Free) is a **much** faster, XS-based encoder/decoder.

 [CBOR::XS](https://metacpan.org/pod/CBOR::XS) isn’t quite as fast as CBOR::Free but is older and (as of this writing) more widely used.
+It’s also technically unsupported on current Perl versions, and its GPL license renders it effectively useless for closed-source projects.

 # AUTHOR